databoys/databoys.github.io/_posts/2015-3-6-ImprovingNN.md

 So there are the four things that have greatly improved the performance of my neural network.
 Obviously there is still a lot that can be added but these offer pretty big improvements for very little effort.

 Just like the last neural network post, I did not go into the math behind all of this.
 If you would like to take your understanding of neural networks to the next level the [Stanford deep learning tutorial](http://ufldl.stanford.edu/tutorial/) is my favorite website right now.
 It offers a much more indepth look at all of the algorithms for neural networks than my posts here.
 I find it very helpful to match each equation in the 'Multi-Layer Neural Network' tutorial with each snippet of code in my neural network script.
+It makes the underlying math much easier to digest.

 Additionally, many more ways to improve the training of neural networks are outlined in ['Efficient Backprop'](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf) by LeCun et al. Most of what I outlined here came from that paper.